Data Analytics Case Study on Generational Giving

 They were intrigued by the prospect of applying “moves management” principles to their donor database in an effort to maximize giving, but they weren’t sure how this could play out from a practical standpoint.

-Using digital media to retarget an audience is effective.
-Increasing arrays on donation forms when possible is next-level.
 Providing a dynamic content experience for each donor is optimal.
 But spending hundreds of hours figuring out those audiences, segmenting giving arrays and creating targeted messages was not a good use of time for a small development office.
-They wanted to know how all of their data could be effectively analyzed without draining hours of staff time.

 The client had anecdotal data that indicated there were generational gaps of donors on their file and wanted to know how best to identify, communicate appropriately, and fundraise given the file differences.

-Our Diagnosis: givingMD used our proprietary data analytics tool, DonorSegue, as a learning lab to help provide a solution for this client.
-DonorSegue analyzed thousands of data points that would drive segmentation strategies instantaneously while learning trends, identifying isolated incidences and providing other crucial information And we were able to diagnose and discover the key factors from the client’s own donor data to help move donors through a 1:1 relationship experience with the organization.
+Our Diagnosis: We used our proprietary data analytics tool, DonorSegue to analyze thousands of data points that would drive segmentation strategies instantaneously while learning trends, identifying isolated incidences and providing other crucial information And we were able to diagnose and discover the key factors from the client’s own donor data to help move donors through a 1:1 relationship experience with the organization.

 The Results: Key Findings from the DonorSegue analysis yielded these answers: